Panoramic view of Truist Park during an Atlanta Braves baseball game

 Parking at Truist Park

-Luckily for drivers, Truist Park is surrounded by parking, both close by (for the permit-holders) and far away (for the budget-hunters).
+Luckily for drivers to Braves games, Truist Park is surrounded by parking, both close by (for the permit-holders) and far away (for the budget-hunters).
 Follow the link for a map of ballpark parking lots.

-The general rule of thumb is this: If you’ve got a permit or are willing to pay up the nose, you can venture into the perimeter of the park bordered by Circle 75 Parkway, Cobb Parkway and Windy Ridge Road.
+The general rule of thumb for Braves game parking is this: If you’ve got a permit or are willing to pay up the nose, you can venture into the perimeter of the park bordered by Circle 75 Parkway, Cobb Parkway and Windy Ridge Road.
 If you’d rather not pay that much, look toward the other side of I-75 or I-285 and be prepared to hoof it.

-If your visit to Atlanta centers around a Braves game, there are several hotel options near Truist Park (which carries the added incentive of avoiding the gameday hassle of getting to and from the park).
+If your visit to Atlanta centers around a Braves game, there are several hotel options near Truist Park — which carries the added incentive of avoiding the gameday hassle of getting to and from the park as well as finding parking.

-The closest hotel is the Omni Hotel at the Battery, just beyond right-center field, which has several balconies that overlook Truist Park from which hotel guests can watch the game.
+The closest hotel is the Omni Hotel at the Battery, just beyond right-center field, which has several balconies as well as a pool deck that overlook Truist Park, from which hotel guests can easily watch the game.

 Omni Hotel at the Battery Atlanta – 0.1 miles away